open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-library-management.md

 The community library is a sub-set of the national library.
 The community library administrator can add resources locally and then push resources to the national library.
 Alternatively, resources can also be pushed from the national library to the community library.

-**Please Note:** if the same resources is up added in two different places then it will appear in the library in duplicate.
+Note: If the same resources is up added in two different places then it will appear in the library in duplicate.

 ## What is the preferred means of populating the library?